ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 To evaluate `transMap`, `AugustusTM` and `AugustusTMR` transcripts a consensus score is assigned to each.
 This score is the sum of the alignment goodness, intron/exon annotation support, original intron support, and intron/exon RNA-seq/IsoSeq support if extrinsic data were provided.

 The consensus finding algorithm evaluates each source gene separately.
 The analysis of transcripts being above or below the identified identity cutoff is used to define a transcript as failing or passing.
 If all transcripts for a gene are considered failing, the one longest projection is used to represent the locus and the gene is marked as failing.
 If one or more transcript is above the identity cutoff, then the version of that transcript with the highest consensus score is chosen.

-If one of the de-novo `AUGUSTUS` modes is run, then the those transcripts are evaluated for providing novel information.
+If one of the de-novo `augustus` modes is run, then the those transcripts are evaluated for providing novel information.
 If a prediction did not overlap any transMap projections, then it is tagged as putative novel and incorporated into the gene set.
 If a prediction overlaps a `transMap` projection that was filtered out during paralog resolution, then it is tagged as a possible paralog as well as with the names of overlapping transcripts and incorporated into the gene set.
 If a prediction overlaps a transMap projection and contains a splice junction not seen in the reference annotation, then it is tagged as a novel isoform and incorporated into the gene set as a member of the gene it overlapped with.

 After consensus finding is complete, a final filtering process is performed.
 This filtering process deduplicates the transcript set.
-Duplicates most often occur when the `AUGUSTUS` execution modes create an identical transcript model from different input isoforms.
+Duplicates most often occur when the `augustus` execution modes create an identical transcript model from different input isoforms.
 In this case, the duplicates are removed and the remaining transcript tagged with the names of alternative source transcripts.
 Finally, strand resolution throws out transcripts that are on opposite strands.
 The correct strand is chosen by looking at which contains the most high quality transcripts.

 After consensus finding, a final output gene set is produced in both `GFF3` and `genePred` format.
 The `genePred` annotations also have a additional `.gp_info` file that has the additional fields described below.